Do I Need Insurance for Self Storage?

 Since many policies don’t cover damages such as rodent damage and mold, you should take steps to prevent these things from happening.
 Keeping moisture to a minimum and choosing a climate-controlled unit are two ideal ways to go about this.

-If your homeowner’s or renter’s policy doesn’t offer the option of storage insurance, Big Tex Self Storage can provide you with contact information for local companies that offer it.
-You can also search online for storage insurance providers.
-Coverage is typically inexpensive, at up to $2 for every $100 worth of coverage provided.
-Between our security, your diligence, and a storage insurance policy, you can place your items with Big Tex Self Storage and not have to worry about losing them.
+If your homeowner’s or renter’s policy doesn’t offer the option of storage insurance, Big Tex Self Storage can provide you with contact information for local storage insurance companies that offer it.
+Contact us to learn more.